PAXSTORE/paxstore-openapi-dotnet-sdk/docs/RESELLER_API.md

 ```
 {
 	"BusinessCode": 1886,
-	"Message": "The reseller is not active,unable to disable!"
+	"Message": "The reseller is not active,unable to disable!",
+	"ValidationErrors": null,
+	"Data": null,
+	"PageInfo": null
 }
 ```